fogfish/golem/doc/monoid.md

 # Monoids for structural transformations

 Golang uses imperative style for structural transformations.
 The usage of `for` loop is advertised by majority of language tutorials.
-Usable of `for` loops is an idiomatic replacement for well-known functional constructs map, filter and fold.
+Usage of `for` loops is an idiomatic replacement for well-known functional constructs map, filter and fold.

 ```go
 sum := 0